skisk-sama/Task-1/Task 1.2/myapp/README.md

 8. The result will print out as below
 ![image](https://user-images.githubusercontent.com/101954600/190978658-28f502b9-1614-4203-b707-89178567545f.png)

 9. The features left we do the same way as above to run.
+You can check it in the routes file to see the other features.